Our Leadership

 From his start as a classroom teacher, San Antonian Abelardo Saavedra has worked to improve opportunities and outcomes for students in Texas.
 Dr. Saavedra is currently a professor of practice for Texas A&M University.
 He has served as Superintendent of South San Antonio ISD, Superintendent of Corpus Christi ISD, and Superintendent of Houston ISD, where he became known nationally for leading a system that made impressive gains in student achievement and school improvement.
 In addition to teaching, Dr. Saavedra consults for various public entities, nonprofits, and private sector companies.
 Dr. Saavedra holds a Ph.D. in School Administration from the University of Michigan and an M.S. from Texas A&M University.

-Ray Tijerina is the Senior Partner and co-founder of Verdant EDU, an educational consulting firm based in San Antonio, Texas, that helps manage talent and talent recruitment and implement bespoke technical applications and strategic systems.
-Ray has a wealth of experience in public charter school education, specifically in recruitment and talent development, and helped grow several charter networks in San Antonio.
-Mr. Tijerina is a strong advocate for education, and in 2019, Governor Abbott appointed him to serve as a member of the state’s Continuing Advisory Committee for Special Education.
-He also serves on the City Education Partners’ Educate 210 Talent Steering Committee and the South San Antonio Chamber of Commerce Education Workforce Committee.
+Ray Tijerina is Verdant EDU’s Senior Partner and co-founder of an educational consulting firm based in San Antonio that helps manage talent and talent recruitment and technical applications and strategic systems.
+Ray has a wealth of experience in education, specifically in recruitment and talent development, and helped grow several charter networks in San Antonio.
+In 2019, Governor Abbott appointed him a member of the state’s Advisory Committee for Special Education.
+He also serves on the City Education Partners’ Educate 210 Talent Steering Committee and the South SA Chamber of Commerce Education Workforce Committee.
 Ray is a U.S. Navy veteran who served honorably for nine years and earned his B.A. in Social Science from Ashford University and an M.A. in Teaching and Learning with Technology.